tj-griffiths/Undergraduate_Research/README.md

-The folder contains all my research work.
-As it currently stands, for two groups: UW Ion Trap & UW N-Body Shop.

 N-Body Shop:
 Investigation of integration methods for systems with discontinuous forces, particularly Monte Carlo methods for modeling self-interacting dark matter.
 Developed and implemented advanced numerical integration methods for systems with discontinuous forces, focusing on leapfrog algorithm optimization.